edgedb/easy-edgedb/chapter13/index.md

 So what this will give is:

 1. The type name for `Ship`,
 2. The properties, and their names.
-But we also use `target`, which is what a property points to (the part after the `->`).
-For example, the target of `property name -> str` is `std::str`.
+But we also use `target`, which is what a property points to (the part after the `:`).
+For example, the target of `name: str` is `std::str`.
 And we want the target name too; without it we'll get an output like `target: schema::ScalarType {id: 00000000-0000-0000-0000-000000000100}`.
 3. The links and their names, and the targets to the links...and the names of _their_ targets too.

 With all that together, we get something readable and useful.
 The output looks like this: